 This cluster lies around 600 metres from the Village Green.
 It has a distinctive character which is defined by the fact that all the buildings are either medieval timber framed houses or former barns converted into houses located within a very densely planted setting.

+6.10 Within the four distinct and closely-knit clusters identified in this Plan, there may be limited opportunities for supporting proposals for a single dwelling or one pair of semi-detached dwellings on an undeveloped plot.
+Such a site should;

+have a direct frontage onto the highway and

+involve the development of a small gap in an otherwise built up frontage.

-An analysis of the historic pattern of development has informed Policy HAR 16.9 It is essential that all development proposals are small in scale if they are to be appropriate to the setting and scale of their immediate surroundings.
+It is essential that all development proposals are small in scale if they are to be appropriate to the setting and scale of their immediate surroundings.
 See section 7 for provisions specific to residential development.

+6.11 New development on sites that do not meet the criteria set out in HAR 1 and HAR 3 would be classified as development in the countryside and proposals would need to accord with policies that cover such circumstances.

 Policy HAR 1 – Hartest’s Settlement Pattern Policy